PX4/PX4-user_guide/en/middleware/uorb.md

 sensor_baro                          0    1   42     0 1
 sensor_combined                      0    6  242   636 1
 ```

 The columns are: topic name, multi-instance index, number of subscribers, publishing frequency in Hz, number of lost messages per second (for all subscribers combined), and queue size.

+## Plotting realtime changes in topics

+Topic changes can be plotted in realtime using PlotJuggler and the PX4 ROS 2 integration.
+For more information see: [Realtime uORB Topic Debugging](debug/realtime_uorb_debugging.md).

+<video src="../../assets/debug/realtime_debugging/realtime_debugging.mp4" width="720" controls></video>

 ## Multi-instance